-Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-Wear full body protective clothing with breathing apparatus.
+Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+May be violently or explosively reactive.
+Wear breathing apparatus plus protective gloves.
 Prevent, by any means available, spillage from entering drains or water course.
+If safe, switch off electrical equipment until vapour fire hazard removed.
 Use water delivered as a fine spray to control fire and cool adjacent area.
 Avoid spraying water onto liquid pools.
 DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
-Fire/Explosion Hazard WARNING: In use may form flammable/ explosive vapour-air mixtures.
-Combustible.
-Slight fire hazard when exposed to heat or flame.
+Fire/Explosion Hazard Liquid and vapour are flammable.
+Moderate fire hazard when exposed to heat or flame.
+Vapour forms an explosive mixture with air.
+Moderate explosion hazard when exposed to heat or flame.
+Vapour may travel a considerable distance to source of ignition.
 Heating may cause expansion or decomposition leading to violent rupture of containers.
 On combustion, may emit toxic fumes of carbon monoxide (CO).
-May emit acrid smoke.
-Mists containing combustible materials may be explosive.
-Combustion products include: carbon dioxide (CO2) hydrogen iodide other pyrolysis products typical of burning organic material.
-May emit corrosive fumes.
-CARE: Water in contact with hot liquid may cause foaming and a steam explosion with wide scattering of hot oil and possible severe burns.
-Foaming may cause overflow of containers and may result in possible fire.
-HAZCHEM Not Applicable
+Combustion products include: carbon monoxide (CO) carbon dioxide (CO2) other pyrolysis products typical of burning organic material.